PyChina/weekly/content/Issue/issue-387.md

 - [放置 matplotlib 标题](https://pycoders.com/link/2547/web)
     + RTWILSON.COM

 Matplotlib titles have configurable locations.
-And you can have more than one at once… This short tutorial shows you how to use this feature.
+And you can have more than one at once...
+This short tutorial shows you how to use this feature.

 (`是也乎:`